 Why Impact Investing?

-In today’s capital markets, a number of investors seek to avoid harm or do good for the society.
-Some investors negatively screen for ESG (Environment-Social-Governance) risks, while others actively seek ESG opportunities.
-Further, there are investors who attempt to make positive social and environmental impacts through their portfolio strategy.
+In today’s capital markets, a number of investors want to do good for society, or at least want to avoid harming it.
+Some investors negatively screen for Environment-Social-Governance (ESG) risks, while others actively seek ESG opportunities.
+Moreover, there are investors who attempt to make positive social and environmental impacts through their impact investing strategy.

-The International Finance Corporation (IFC) of the World Bank is one of the earliest movers in the field of impact investing.
+The International Finance Corporation (IFC) of the World Bank was one of the earliest movers in the field of impact investing.
 For the past 60 years, IFC has made investments that seek to resolve social problems in developing countries.
-Moreover, other conventional international development institutions such as the World Bank, USAID, and DFID pay a lot of attention to impact investing in order to address the big gap between the available resources and the resources needed to fund sustainable solutions to social problems.
+Other conventional international development institutions, such as USAID and DFID also pay a lot of attention to impact investing in order to address the big gap between available resources and the resources needed to support sustainable solutions to social problems.

-Do you know any other examples of Impact Investing in other parts of the world?
-Try a web search and share links to what you find in the comments
+Can you think of any good examples of impact investing in different parts of the world?
+Try a web search and share links to what you find in the comments.

 © Hyun Shin, Hanyang University